lukaaitken/lukaaitken.github.io/README.md

-# Luka Main Page
+# Luka's Main Page

-Here is my personal page.
+Here is my personal page that presents all different projects that I have worked on in my personal and academic career for others to see!